 A bicycle must make a tradeoff among reliability, versatility, light weight -- pick any two, or some compromise among the three.
-Outside urban areas dense with bicycle repair services, any bicyclist will have to perform some common on-road repairs, or ride with a companion who can perform them, or call for a ride now and then.
+Outside areas with heavy bicycle use and closely-spaced bicycle repair services, any bicyclist will have to perform some common on-road repairs, or ride with a companion who can perform them, or call for a ride now and then.
 Even the simplest, most rugged beach cruiser bicycle can't offer the trouble-free service you would expect of a lawnmower, car or refrigerator.
 Still, the mechanical simplicity of the bicycle and the resulting ease of common repairs, performed with lightweight tools, allow bicycling to be a practical travel mode.

-Other articles on this site give detailed instruction on repair tasks.
-This article includes links to those articles, and describes the tools needed to perform common on-road repairs.
+.
+This article identifies the tools needed to perform common on-road repairs, and links to other articles on this site that give detailed repair instructions.
 There is also good information in books and online.

-What tools should you carry with you, to get you home or to a bicycle shop.?
+What tools should you carry, to get you home or to a bicycle shop?

 Stories abound of bicyclists who go on tour lugging 10 or 15 pounds of tools, ready to fix almost anything on their bicycles.